ambv/aiotone/README.md

 # aiotone

-MIDI processing tools in AsyncIO.
+Audio synthesis and MIDI processing tools in AsyncIO.

 ## Installation